netlify/open-api/CONTRIBUTING.md

 ## Making a new release

-1. bump the version of swagger.yml file (after making changes to it)
+1. Make sure you are on the HEAD of the master branch.
-2. regenarate go client (if you haven't)
+2. regenarate go client (if you haven't) (Make all and commit the results)
-3. bump a JS package version with `npm version [major|minor|patch]` (updates package.json, create a git tag)
+3. bump a JS package version with `npm version [major|minor|patch]` (updates package.json, swagger.yaml and create a git tag)
-4. make sure everything is committed and `git push && git push --tags` to push to the origin
+4. Run `npm publish` which will as `git push && git push --tags` to push to the origin, create a github release and publish the spec to npm.
-5. write a release note for the tag in [Releases](https://github.com/netlify/open-api/releases) page
-6. publish to npm (`npm install && npm publish`)

 ## License